coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

 InterPlanetMessageReceiver class will be used by the messaging application, and the InterPlanetMessageDisplay class will be used by the graphical application.
 We could even separate the classes into two separate files, and that will allow us not to touch the other in case a change is needed to be implemented in one.

-Finally Swifty noted down on his online journal.
+Finally, Swifty noted down on his online journal.

 Why we need SRP?
 * Each responsibility is an agent of change.